Thursday, January 21

 Recent results from a randomized controlled trial study of Higher Achievement Richmond by the research firm MDRC demonstrate a statistically significant effect on report card grades, as well as positive findings on test scores and engagement.

-On January 21, our virtual event will review the results of this study, explain the impact of the study findings on Higher Achievement Richmond’s program, and explore what it means for Richmond and the greater education landscape.
+Our virtual event reviews the results of this study, explains the impact of the study findings on Higher Achievement Richmond’s program, and explores what it means for Richmond and the greater education landscape.